 These are just some of the tools that Chubb offers toward meeting our goal of helping clients safeguard against costly cyber events and continually strengthen their defences.
-All Cyber services are subject to change.
-Any changes to the service offering will be reflected on the local Cyber services webform.
-Policyholders are responsible for reviewing specific terms and conditions of each cyber service provider to ensure eligibility and to stay updated on any changes that may occur.
+All cyber services are subject to change.
+Any changes to the service offerings will be reported on the local web form for cyber services.
+Policyholders are responsible for reviewing the specific conditions of each cyber service provider to ensure eligibility and to stay updated on any changes that may occur.

-DISCOUNTED CYBER SERVICES OFFERED BY THIRD PARTY VENDORS: External Vulnerability Monitoring, Secure Password Manager, Personal Cyber Risk Dashboard.
+DISCOUNTED CYBER SERVICES OFFERED BY THIRD-PARTY PROVIDERS: External vulnerability monitoring.
+Secure password manager.

-The cyber services set forth above are offered by third party vendors at no additional cost to Chubb policyholders for the stated initial period, provided the policyholder is a new subscriber/customer to the cyber services on offer by the chosen third-party vendor and the policyholder otherwise meets the stated eligibility requirements.
-After expiration of the stated initial period, policyholders may have the option to continue their cyber services at a discounted rate upon renewal.
-Please note that the specific discount may vary between products and services.
-Discounts on products and services offered by cyber services vendors are available only to Chubb policyholders with current in-force policies and are subject to applicable insurance laws.
-The products and services provided by third party vendors will be governed by contract terms the policyholder enters into with the third-party vendor.
-Chubb will not be involved in the policyholder's decision to purchase services and has no responsibility for products or services that are provided by any third-party vendor.
+The above-described cyber services are offered by third-party providers at no additional cost to Chubb policyholders for the specified initial period, provided that the policyholder is a new subscriber/customer of the cyber services offered by the chosen third-party provider and meets the specific eligibility conditions.
+After the expiration of the specified initial period, policyholders may have the option to continue the cyber services at a discounted cost at the time of renewal.
+Please note that discounts may vary among specific products and services.
+Discounts on products and services offered by cyber service providers are available only to Chubb policyholders with active policies and are subject to applicable insurance laws.
+The products and services provided by third-party providers will be governed by the contractual terms that the policyholder will enter into with the third-party provider.
+Chubb will not be involved in the policyholder's decision to purchase services and has no liability for the products or services provided by any third-party provider.